sqrta/QSynth/document/README.md

 # QSynth

 This is repository for implementation of paper "**A Case for Synthesis of Recursive Quantum Unitary Programs**".
-It is based on Python3.8
+It is based on Python3.8.
+All commands in this document are runned in the root folder (e.g. `QSynth`)

 ## Setup